 Ru cannot be offended in any way, and will never deliver punishments upon your character.
 However, all sacrifices made while worshiping Ru are permanent, and the abilities Ru grants are lost upon abandonment.

 Ru encourages focused characters by rewarding the sacrifice of anything that lies outside one's planned build, granting extremely powerful abilities and buffs in return.
-Wearing an amulet of faith does not increase the piety gained per sacrifice, nor does Forlorn reduce it; instead, they simply hasten or slow down the rate at which new sacrifices are offered.
+Wearing an amulet of faith does not increase the piety gained per sacrifice.
+Instead, it simply hastens the rate at which new sacrifices are offered.
 Unlike with most other gods, removing an amulet of faith does not damage piety.
 One simply gains an extra delay before the next set of sacrifices is offered.
 As such, a max piety Ru-worshiper gains nothing from wearing an amulet of faith and loses nothing for removing it.

 Be aware that any sacrifices you take up are permanent.
 You will never get back that arm, or your dodging skill, or the ability to have allies.
 Thus, it is rarely a good idea to switch to another god from Ru.